Soumyaanoop/Wine-Quality-Prediction/README.md

 ### Understanding Dataset

-checking how many no of columns and rows in the dataset
+Find how many no of columns and rows in the dataset

 <img width="1294" height="101" alt="Screenshot 2025-09-03 at 12 43 30" src="https://github.com/user-attachments/assets/99878854-9b40-4a11-bb65-e837de04e531" />